Sprint (missile): New concept

-During the period Zeus was being developed, a number of problems arose that appeared to make it trivially easy to defeat.
+During the period Zeus was being developed, several problems arose that appeared to make it trivially easy to defeat.
 The simplest was that its 1950s-era mechanical radars could track a limited number of targets, and it could be easily overwhelmed by numbers; a report by the Gaither Committee suggested a salvo of four warheads would have a 90% chance of destroying a Zeus base.
 This was of little concern during early development when ICBMs were enormously expensive, but as their cost fell and the Soviets claimed to be turning them out "like sausages", this became a serious problem.

 However, other issues also became obvious in the late 1950s.
 One issue was that nuclear explosions in space had been tested in 1958 and found that they blanketed a huge area with radiation that blocked radar signals above about 60 km altitude.
 By exploding a single warhead above the Zeus sites, the Soviets could block observation of following warheads until they were too close to attack.
 Another simple measure would be to pack radar reflectors in with the warhead, presenting many false targets on the radar screens that cluttered the displays.

 As the problems piled up, the Secretary of Defense Neil H. McElroy asked ARPA to study the anti-missile concept.
 ARPA noted that both the radar decoys and high-altitude explosions stopped working in the thickening lower atmosphere.
 If one simply waited until the warheads descended below about 60 km, they could be easily picked out on radar again.
 However, as the warheads would be moving at about 5 mi/s at this point, they were only seconds from their targets.
 An extremely high-speed missile would be needed to attack them during this period.